 The word “kosher” means “pure.”
 The animal is slaughtered as humanely as possible, as it must be an instant death without any suffering.
 Then, the animal is thoroughly checked to make sure it is pure and without any blemish.
 The meat is then salted to remove the blood.

 Among one of the major Jewish dietary laws is the prohibition of eating meat and dairy together.
 Not only that, but it is also required to wait a certain amount of time between meat and dairy meals.
-There are several reasons for this, including practical health reasons.
-This is why at Talia’s we have an option of non-dairy cheese for our kosher cheeseburgers.
-It may not be the real thing, but people who have had actual cheeseburgers can rarely tell the difference.

 We at Talia’s are proud of our Jewish heritage.
 We offer Friday night Shabbat meals every week in support of our Jewish community.
 In addition, we love serving kosher food to people who may not be familiar with the concept.
 At the end of the day, Talia’s is simply a restaurant that wants to serve anyone looking for delicious food.